fkirc/attranslate/README.md

   --matcher <matcher>                 One of "none", "icu", "i18next",
                                       "sprintf" (default: "none")
   --overwriteOutdated <true | false>  If true, overwrite outdated translations
-                                      in subsequent runs (default: "true") --deleteStale <true | false>        If true, delete translations that exist in the target file but not in the source file (default: "true")
+                                      in subsequent runs (default: "false") --deleteStale <true | false>        If true, delete translations that exist in the target file but not in the source file (default: "true")